thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/OOP/OOP_banking_v3/notes.md

 - Docstrings
 - pdb / debugging

-6. Ability to search for transactions and filter
+6. Ability to search for transactions and filter for things;

--- Docstrings and tidy up.
+-- Docstrings and overall tidy up of codebase

 Core functionality / features:
 - Users can access and unencrypt their accounts using their PIN